MarianaCLages/LAPR2/docs/SprintD/US02/US2_As_a_client_I_want_to_update_my_personal_data.md

 >
 > **Answer:** The password should be randomly generated.
 It should have ten alphanumeric characters
 >
+> **Question** Should/Can we show the current data held in the client's account?
+If so, we think that showing certain information(Password, for exemple) could violate some security purposes.
+How should we approach that situation?
 >
+> **Answer:** "The client can only update his: name, address, phone number and sex attributes.
+The other attributes can not be updated.
+There are some restrictions that forced me to make this decision."
+>
+> **Question** When we update the client's information, should we send an email informing that the client's data has been changed?
+If so, what should this email contain?
+>
+> **Answer:** Yes.
+The e-mail message should only inform the client that his personal data has been updated.
+>
+>
 ### 1.3.
 Acceptance Criteria
 The client can only update his: name, address, phone number and sex attributes.
 The other attributes can not be updated.
 The e-mail message should only inform the client that his personal data has been updated.
+Develop a graphical user interface for US2
+The application should show the current user data and the client can update any attribute.

 ***The client's information is updated***
 ### 1.4.
 Found out Dependencies